 The messages young boys and girls get, still today, are dis-empowering to both, and unhealthy for their eventual unions.
 These messages are being perpetuated by men and women and they’re destructive.
 Are you and your beliefs part of the problem?

-Woman, you’ve got to be willing to challenge your beliefs in order to free yourself from general beliefs about you!
+Woman, you’ve got to be willing to challenge your beliefs in order to free yourself from unhealthy beliefs about you for your sake, and for every female who looks to you for wisdom and guidance.

 This is a conversation that I have regularly with powerful women who still struggle when it comes to their relationships because the impacts of these messages operate under the surface, in women’s subconscious minds, and create mass confusion in their lives.
 So let me be very clear about the messages we’re given as young girls, and what our grown-woman responses need to be to them.